arthurfeeney/nn/README.md

 # nn
-implementation of a neural network.
-Trying to make it somewhat flexible so it works like a framework.

-Can be used to make network.
-Only supports the normal dense/fully connected layer and relu right now.

-need to add support for more types of layers -> convolution, dropout, maybe batch normalization.
+A simple framework(-ish) for making a neural network.

-Main has a really simple test right now that just tells if an input number is positive or negative.
+Main has a test that just uses mnist.
+Gets about 96% accuracy with a kind of simple randomly chosen network.

+Todo:
+    - implement ensemble of nets.
+    - save and load trained network.
+    - test (and probably fix) conv2d.
+    - parallelize stuff.
+    - batch normalization (maybe, I think this is hard to do...)
+    - Adam optimizer.